YasirAzhari/sandbox-frontend/README.md

 # Yasir's Sandbox

 Setting up a place where I can put all my stuff.
 This is the frontend (react).
-I will connected it to my flask api and start hosting all my python shenanigans.
+I will connect it to my flask api and start hosting all my python shenanigans.